manojsankar/firstrepo/README.md

 # firstrepo
 testing repo creation.
-updated the doc in the first-feature branch.
+updated the doc in the first-feature branch to update to master.